Hameau de la Reine: Construction and architectural design

 The Petit Trianon, originally built for Madame de Pompadour under the reign of Louis XV, was a private domain.
 Encircling the Petit Trianon was the Jardin Anglais (the English Garden), a wilder style of garden that arose in response to traditional French manicured gardens.
 The Hamlet is built in a hybrid architectural style.
 A combination of Norman, Flemish, and French styles came together to create the village full of sylvan charm.
 Typically Norman, the cottages have half-timbered façades and reed coverings.
 The brick, "sparrow-stepped" gables and the stained glass windows are distinctly Flemish.
 The roofs covered with dormer windows and the plaster-covered façades, though, were native to France.
 The French architect Richard Mique designed and built the Hamlet with the garden in mind, and it is almost an extension of the Jardin Anglais.
 His buildings lend themselves to the surrounding landscape in their arrangement around a small lake, giving the illusion of a perfect and functioning village.

-The barn, occasionally used as a ballroom, and the Preparation Dairy, were amongst the most damaged constructions of the hamlet after it was neglected during the French Revolution.
-Napoleon I decided to demolish these two buildings while he had the rest of the hamlet renovated between 1810 and 1812.
+The barn, occasionally used as a ballroom, and the Preparation Dairy, were among the most damaged constructions of the hamlet after it was neglected during the French Revolution.
+Napoleon I decided to demolish these two buildings while he had the rest of the hamlet renovated from 1810 to 1812.